jonpena/Cirobb/README.md

 * <b>Read math and physics books and Game Physics</b>

-If you want to better understand how the Physics Engine I recommend you learn a lot about linear Algebra, Numerical Analysis, Calculus and Classical Physics.
+If you want to better understand how the Physics Engine works I recommend you learn a lot about linear Algebra, Numerical Analysis, Calculus and Classical Physics.
 And I Also recommend you these slides and books:

 - <b> Erin Catto </b> for his incredible slides and knowledges about Game Physics: